Care, Guidance & Support

 VI Form Care, Guidance and Support

 Each student at the SCHA VI Form will receive care, guidance and support from a professional and experienced form tutor throughout Year 12 and 13.
 The tutor is responsible for assisting the student in making sensible choices about their studies or future aspirations.
 This may include preparation in applying for university or apprenticeships, or going straight from school into a career.

 Students meet regularly with their tutor for mentoring sessions that cover all manner of academic and pastoral issues that may be impacting on the student’s progress.
 In such meetings the students are encouraged to set their own ‘smart’ targets in agreement with their tutor and subject teachers, with progress being monitored at later meetings.

-The VI Form team of Mr Shackleton, Mrs Heaney-Cox and VI Form Support, adopt an ‘open door’ policy and encourage students to discuss any problems that they may be facing or if they just require someone to talk to.
+The VI Form team of Mr Shackleton, Mrs Heaney-Cox and Mrs Mulcahy, adopt an ‘open door’ policy and encourage students to discuss any problems that they may be facing or if they just require someone to talk to.

 The VI Form Tutor team are professional and experienced in their roles as tutors, giving a high standard of support to the students.

 |Mr Lane||Head of Art & DT Faculty - Tutor of VIR1|

 |Mrs Dutt||Teacher of Maths & KS5 - Tutor of VIR2|

 |Mr Hughes||Head of Faculty/Head of Boys PE - Tutor of VIR3|